Oil down on stronger greenback, rising U.S. rig count - Up News Info

 A rise in the U.S. rig count also kept a lid on oil prices.
 The oil and gas rig count rose by nine to 512 in the week to Sept.
 17, its highest since April 2020 and double the level from this time last year, Baker Hughes said on Friday.

-As of Friday, 23% of U.S. Gulf of Mexico crude output, or 422,078 barrels per day, remained shut, the Bureau of Safety and Environmental Enforcement reported.

-(Reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Tom Hogue)
+By Friday, 23% of U.S. Gulf of Mexico crude output, or 422,078 barrels per day, remained shut, the Bureau of Safety and Environmental Enforcement said.
+(Reporting by Sonali Paul in Melbourne, Roslan Khasawneh and Koustav Samanta in Singapore; Editing by Tom Hogue and Clarence Fernandez)

 Advertisement